 .
 This would be a great spot to grab a book from the Little Free Library

-(one of a several around town) and relax watching little ones youthfully frolicking on the playground.
+(one of several around town) and relax watching little ones youthfully frolicking on the playground.

 and sniff the smokey goodness to come.
 But you must be patient, despite the beefy-clucky-porky-scented cloud engulfing the smokehouse, they don’t open till 11.